- About RWJMS

 Rutgers Robert Wood Johnson Medical School participates in the American Medical College Application Service AMCAS.
 If you wish to apply for admission into the first year class, visit the Association of American Medical Colleges website.

 Upon receipt of the AMCAS application, all applicants will receive an email directing them to complete a secondary application as well as to submit an $80 application fee.
 The secondary application must be returned via email.
 The $80 application fee may be paid by credit card or mailed back by check.
 Instructions on submitting the fee will be sent by email.
+There is also a second part to the secondary (both the secondary sent via e-mail and the second part are required).
+Further information can be found here: "part two"

 All applications must include letters of recommendation (Pre-medical Advisory Committee evaluation or three academic recommendations) and MCAT scores in order to be reviewed by the Admissions Committee.
 Robert Wood Johnson Medical School will be participating in the AMCAS letters program for the 2015 cycle.
 Click Here for more information.